ricardmarlon/ricardmarlon/README.md

 ## 👨‍💻Java
 This repository will serve as a showcase for my Java projects, encompassing both cloned repositories I've worked on and original projects that demonstrate my skills and proficiency in Java programming.
+Additionally, it will document my studies, providing insights into the concepts I've learned and the progress I've made in mastering the Java language.

 ## 🌐 Socials: